-- Master of Engineering in three (3) specialties: Industrial Automation; Electrical Systems; Safety, Risk and Reliability - 24 months (part time intensive)
+- Master of Engineering - 24 months (part time intensive and full-time)

 Many (perhaps, most) engineering faculties at universities and colleges experience a significant challenge delivering the course-work affordably and with excellence.
 EIT achieves this using online based education where economical class sizes are attainable, international experts are engaged to instruct, and remote laboratories and simulation software are employed.